 Technology in Africa is on the rise.
 Raffia Palm aims to be the first point of contact for job-seekers and employers in the African tech sphere.
 In late 2016, I was contracted to create their logo sparking a partnership for future projects.
 This particular study dives into our journey of translating their existing web platform into a mobile application for new and experienced users.

 The website was created before I was brought on board.
-Their initial vision did not include a mobile specific platform.
-When Raffia's team, Oluwaseun and Junior, conducted User Testing they found that the need for a mobile app was high.
-For this project, our focus was to create a mobile platform that would seamlessly communicate with the website.
-Providing users with an on-the-go connection to their profile, encouraging routine usage.
+Their initial vision did not include a mobile-specific platform.
+When Raffia's team, Oluwaseun, and Junior, conducted user testing on their web platform they found that a high need for a mobile-friendly design.
+For this project, the focus was set on creating a mobile prototype that could integrate with the current web platform.
+Ultimately providing users with an on-the-go connection to their profile to encouraging routine usage.

-The owners were concerned about using “typical” gestures and interactions.
-I helped them to understand that the uniform interaction wouldn’t take away from theirproduct.
-Instead it would enhance user comprehension in initial interaction and prolonged usage.
+Before testing, the owners were concerned about using “typical” gestures and interactions.
+I helped them to understand that the uniform interaction wouldn’t take away from their product.
+Instead, it would enhance user comprehension in initial interaction and prolonged usage.

-Once we simplified the gestures and user flow a full prototype was put into production and is in user-testing once again.
+Once we simplified the flow a full prototype was put into production and is in user-testing once again.
 Take a look at our early prototype here.

 With any good user testing, iterations must be made.
 Once we land on the right prototype, Raffia Palm will use this work to fundraise for developing a mobile app.